MeLlamoPablo/TheVIP/README.md

 # The VIP

-The VIP is a Dota 2 (currently unreleased) gamemode.
+The VIP is a Dota 2 gamemode.
 The gameplay is simple: each team has one VIP.
 If your VIP dies, you lose.
+[Steam Workshop link](https://github.com/MeLlamoPablo/TheVIP).

 The VIP uses [BMD's barebones](https://github.com/bmddota/barebones).